 Structures move under the influence of wind, pedestrian loading or seismic action.
-While this movement is natural and occurs in every structure, it’s only a problem when the movement interferes with the activity for which the structure was designed.
+While this movement is natural and occurs in every structure, it can be a problem when the movement interferes with the activity for which the structure was designed.

-What can engineers do to control structural motion and movement?
+What can engineers do to control structural motion?

-Historically, in order to control structural movement and motions, structural engineers would add either more stiffness or more mass.
-As you make a structure heavier using these two properties, it tends to react less to the loads that are being placed on it.
+Historically, in order to control structural movement, structural engineers would add either more stiffness or more mass.
+As you make a structure sturdier using these two properties, it tends to react less to the transient loads that are being placed on it.
 Thus, there will be less motion.

 Controlling motion: understanding inherent damping vs. supplemental damping

 Structural motion can be a problem, not just for building occupants, but also for the integrity of the structure.
 Building materials can degrade over time from movement that is not adequately controlled.
-Damping is the result of the energy that is produced by motion.
-So, in order to understand just how and why motion causes significant problems for structural engineers, it first requires an understanding of the two different types of damping: inherent (or intrinsic damping) and supplemental damping.
+Damping is the term we use to describe the removal of vibration energy that would otherwise linger as vibrational, resonant motion.
+So, in order to understand just how and why motion causes significant problems for structural engineers, it first requires an understanding of the two main categories of damping: inherent (or intrinsic) damping and supplemental damping.

-Inherent damping occurs when energy is built up as a result of wind or pedestrian loads placed upon a structure.
-This energy needs to go somewhere and is often dissipated through friction resulting in heat.
-This friction can include movement in the beams and columns, or in the drywall partitions rubbing against the ceiling.
+Inherent damping occurs as a natural byproduct of the use of strong primary structural materials, and also due to the attachment of nonstructural materials such as cladding and internal partitions.
+As the structure oscillates under transient loading, the build-up of vibration energy is limited by the rate at which this energy is subsequently converted to heat.
+Some sources of energy dissipation include heating by movement in the beams and columns, or in the drywall partitions rubbing against the ceiling.
 Inherent damping is not part of the design, it simply happens when there is a buildup of excess energy.
 Inherent damping is therefore accidental, a consequence of the materials that are used for strength, such as the concrete used in tall skyscrapers.

 The second type of damping is known as supplemental damping, which refers to the damping that can be added to a structure by engineers.
 Supplemental damping includes the additional systems that engineers can intentionally design into the structure to much more efficiently extract the motion–the energy–out of the building so it can ultimately dissipate without affecting building material or structural integrity.